aposipa/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    They both change appearance in regards to the view of the browser environment, but responsive responds to the size at any given point.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means you design your code for a mobile screen first and use min-width for your media queries, while desktop first is designing code for a desktop screen first and using max-width for media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Changes the default font sizes and makes it an easier conversion for rems because it then makes 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+    A program that uses more unique syntax which allows the user to use more features that aren't there in vanilla CSS, often making CSS easier.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Nesting is my favorite so far, mixins arent that bad just took a little bit longer to get used to.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.